AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 ```

 ### IERC721 Event
-`IERC721` contains 3 events, of which `Transfer` and `Approval` events are also available in `ERC20`.
+`IERC721` contains 3 events.
-- `Transfer` event: Released during transfer, records the sending address `from`, the receiving address `to` and `tokenid`.
+- `Transfer` event: emitted during transfer, records the sending address `from`, the receiving address `to`, and `tokenid`.
-- `Approval` event: Released upon authorization, record the authorization address `owner`, the authorized address `approved` and `tokenid`.
+- `Approval` event: emitted during approval, records the token owner address `owner`, the approved address `approved`, and `tokenid`.
-- `ApprovalForAll` event: Released during batch authorization, record the issuing address `owner` of batch authorization, the authorized address `operator` and the `approved` of authorization or not.
+- `ApprovalForAll` event: emitted during batch approval, records the owner address `owner` of batch approval, the approved address `operator`, and whether the approve is enabled or disabled `approved` .

 ### IERC721 Function
-- `balanceOf`：Returns the NFT holding `balance` of an address.
+`IERC721` contains 3 events.
+- `balanceOf`: Count all NFTs held by an owner.
-- `ownerOf`：Returns the owner `owner` of a `tokenId`.
+- `ownerOf`: Find the owner of an NFT (`tokenId`).
-- `transferFrom`：For ordinary transfers, the parameters are the outgoing address `from`, the receiving address `to` and `tokenId`.
+- `transferFrom`: Transfer ownership of an NFT with `tokenId` from `from` to `to`.
-- `safeTransferFrom`：Secure transfer (if the receiver is a contract address, it will be required to implement the `ERC721Receiver` interface).
-The parameters are the outgoing address `from`, the receiving address `to` and `tokenId`.
+- `safeTransferFrom`: Transfer ownership of an NFT with `tokenId` from `from` to `to`.
+Extra check: if the receiver is a contract address, it will be required to implement the `ERC721Receiver` interface.
-- `approve`：Authorize another address to use your NFT.
-The parameters are the authorized address `approve` and `tokenId`.
+- `approve`: Enable or disable another address to manage your NFT.
-- `getApproved`: Query to which address the `tokenId` was approved.
+- `getApproved`: Get the approved address for a single NFT.
-- `setApprovalForAll`: Authorize the series of NFTs you hold to an address `operator` in batches.
+- `setApprovalForAll`: Enable or disable approval for a third party to manage all your NFTs in this contract.
-- `isApprovedForAll`: Query whether the NFT of an address is authorized to another `operator` address in batches.
+- `isApprovedForAll`: Query if an address is an authorized operator for another address.
-- `safeTransferFrom`: Overloaded function for safe transfer, which parameter contains `data`.
+- `safeTransferFrom`: Overloaded function for safe transfer, containing `data` in its paramters.

 ### When to use an interface?
-If we know that a contract implements the `IERC721` interface, we can interact with it without knowing its specific code implementation.
+If we know that a contract implements the `IERC721` interface, we can interact with it without knowing its detailed implementation.

-The Bored Ape Yacht Club `BAYC` belongs to the `ERC721` token and implements the function of the `IERC721` interface.
+The Bored Ape Yacht Club `BAYC` is an `ERC721` NFT, which implements all functions in the `IERC721` interface.
+We can interact with the `BAYC` contract with the `IERC721` interface and its contract address, without knowing its source code.
-We don't need to know its source code, just know its contract address, and use the `IERC721` interface to interact with it.
-For example, use `balanceOf()` to query the `BAYC` balance of an address, or use `safeTransferFrom( )` to transfer `BAYC`.
+For example, we can use `balanceOf()` to query the `BAYC` balance of an address, or use `safeTransferFrom()` to transfer a `BAYC` NFT.

 ```solidity